 A well-deserved honor was bestowed upon former Laramie Lady Plainsmen stand-out Kyleigh Hiser Friday night.
 At halftime of the Wyoming-Montana All-Star basketball game in Sheridan, she was named Ms. Wyoming Basketball for 2012.
 Hiser led Laramie to its first ever girls high school basketball state championship in March, a 38-35 victory over the Natrona County Fillies.

 It appears that you already have an account on this site associated with .
-To connect your existing account with your Facebook account, just click on the account activation button below.
-You will maintain your existing profile and VIP program points.
-After you do this, you will be able to always log in to http://laramielive.com using your Facebook account.
+To connect your existing account just click on the account activation button below.
+You will maintain your existing VIP profile.
+After you do this, you will be able to always log in to http://laramielive.com using your original account information.